MorrellLAB/Barley_NAM_Parents/README.md

 Scripts 6, 7, 8, and 9 were based off of [this workflow](https://github.com/lilei1/MBE_samples) by Li Lei for the SNP calling of the samples from the Kono et al. 2016 MBE paper.
 Supplimentary python scripts used for filtering can also be found at the above link.

+### Coverage

+Coverage was calculated on the realigned BAM files using bedtools coverage version 2.17.0 and datamash version 1.1.0 and filtering to only calculate coverage over the exome capture target regions.
+The script used for this is `Coverage.sh` and the concatenated output is `Barley_NAM_coverage_summary.txt`.
+Note that the header and sample names were added manually to the concatentated output.

 ### SRA Accession Numbers

 ... will be posted here once available.